natinusala/wow-smart-recruitment-macro/README.md

 # wow-smart-recruitment-macro
-A decentralized WoW guild recruitment macro which doesn't suck - the GM updates it, it spreads to everyone
+A decentralized WoW guild recruitment macro which doesn't suck - the GM updates it, it spreads to everyone.

+**The addon worked in Legion, it might require extra work to port it to BFA**

 ## Warning